boostcon/cppnow_presentations_2014/README.md

 * [Library in a Week Repo](https://github.com/JeffGarland/liaw2014.git)

 Below are links to the pdfs / keynotes / OPDs in the files directory.
-Depending on your browser you may need to right click on the link and select save.
+Depending on your browser, you may need to right click on the link and select save.

 ## Tuesday, May 13